 Ruby belongs to the family of gems consisting of Al2O3 with various types of impurities.
-For example pink Ruby contains 0.05% Cr atoms.
-The schematic diagram of ruby laser can be drawn as:
+For example, pink Ruby contains 0.05% Cr atoms.
+The schematic diagram of the ruby laser can be drawn as:

 Construction of Ruby Laser